rancher/docs/content/k3s/latest/en/quick-start/_index.md

 Setting the `K3S_URL` parameter causes K3s to run in worker mode.
 The K3s agent will register with the K3s server listening at the supplied URL.
 The value to use for `K3S_TOKEN` is stored at `/var/lib/rancher/k3s/server/node-token` on your server node.

 Note: Each machine must have a unique hostname.
 If your machines do not have unique hostnames, pass the `K3S_NODE_NAME` environment variable and provide a value with a valid and unique hostname for each node.

+Note+: On Ubuntu 19.10 and higher you must append `cgroup_memory=1 cgroup_enable=memory` to `/boot/firmware/nobtcmd.txt` and reboot.
+If you don't wish to use sudo in front of every k3s command add `'K3S_KUBECONFIG_MODE=644` to `/etc/systemd/system/k3s.service.env`.
+Make sure to `sudo systemctl daemon-reload` afterwards.